Companions of Saint Nicholas: Zwarte Piet (Black Pete)

 Zwarte Piet (Black Peter or Black Pete, Père-Fouettard, meaning father whipper) is the companion of Saint Nicholas (Sinterklaas) in the folklore of the Low Countries.
-Recently the characters name has been changed to Roetveeg Piet, literally translated to "soot wipe pete", having only wipes of black make-up, to make it less offending.
 The character first appeared in his current form in an 1850 book by Jan Schenkman and is commonly depicted as a blackamoor.
 Traditionally Zwarte Piet is said to be black because he is a Moor from Spain.
 Participants portraying Zwarte Piet typically wear blackface make-up, by painting their faces black, wearing exaggerated red lipstick, and a "nappy" or "kinky" wig, as well as colorful Renaissance attire and gold earrings.
 The character has become a reoccurring subject of controversy, especially in the Netherlands, for its perceived cultural and ethnic insensitivity.
 Historically, Zwarte Piet is referred to as a servant, not a companion.

 Like Knecht Ruprecht, he was traditionally the one punishing ill-behaved children by beating them with a birch rod or even taking them back to Spain in a sack he carried (which on arrival contained the gifts for the good children).
 However, in the 20th century these punishments were abolished and Zwarte Piet became a friendly character, although the punishments can still be heard in Sinterklaas songs.